dart format

 With the analysis options file typically at the root, the configured line length will apply to everything in the package.

-You can also configure individual files' line length, overriding the analysis options file, with a marker comment at the top of the file before any other code:
+Configure an individual file's line length, overriding the analysis options, by adding a marker comment at the top of the file, before any other code:

 // dart format width=123